Chantell Evans

-Chantell Skye Evans is an American cell biologist who is a professor at Duke University.
-Her research looks to understand the dynamical processes of mitochondria and their role in neurodegenerative disease.
+Chantell Skye Evans is an American cell biologist and professor at Duke University.
+Her research focuses on the dynamic processes of mitochondria and their role in neurodegenerative disease.
 In 2022, Popular Science named her as one of their "Brilliant 10" U.S. scientists and engineers.

 Early life and education

 Evans grew up in a small town in central Illinois, in a majority-white neighborhood.
 She was awarded a Gates Millennium Scholarship to pursue studies at university.
 Evans was an undergraduate student at the Southern Illinois University, where she studied chemistry was part of the Research Experiences for Undergraduates scheme, and spent her junior year in the laboratory of Punit Kohli.
 Evans moved to the University of Wisconsin–Madison to complete a doctorate in the lab of Edwin Chapman.
 Her doctoral research considered the regulation of Ca²⁺ in exocytosis.
 She moved to the University of Pennsylvania Perelman School of Medicine and joined Erika Holzbaur for postdoctoral research.
 In 2017, she was named a Howard Hughes Medical Institute Fellow.